-Some practical, useful and necessary information for your visit to Venice:
+Some practical and useful information to enjoy your visit

 Guided tours in Venice